Follow us on

 luu-y-khu-trung-hang-hoa

 2.7.
-Viewing Fumigation as an Expense Rather than an Investment
+Viewing fumigation as a cost rather than an investment

 rui-ro-khu-trung-hang-hoa-xuat-khau

-A strategic mistake is viewing export cargo fumigation as a cost to be optimized rather than an investment to mitigate risk.
-When shifting the mindset from "paying for a certificate" to "investing to protect assets," businesses will be more rigorous in selecting service partners.
+A strategic mistake is treating export cargo fumigation as a cost that needs to be minimized rather than an investment in risk reduction.
+When businesses shift their mindset from “paying for a certificate” to “investing in asset protection,” they become more rigorous in selecting their service partners.

-In reality, fumigation not only ensures on-schedule customs clearance and protects cargo quality, but also plays a key role in:
+In practice, fumigation not only supports customs clearance according to schedule and protects cargo quality, but also plays a role in:

 • Maintaining corporate reputation and standing with international partners.